guettli/yaml-and-Jinja-for-configuration-management/README.md

 I wrote a custom module in python which gets used in the jinja+yaml mix.

 I get this traceback.
 In most cases I love tracebacks, because they show me the root of the error.
 But in this case I see nothing.
 The lines of my code are not visible.
+This wasts valuable time.
 Gggggggggr

 ```
 [ERROR   ] Rendering exception occurred